kirkofypsi/7DWorkProblemModel/industry.md

 | Gossips or slanders | __2.33__ times more common in the industry than overall |
 | Work on days off | __2.3__ times more common in the industry than overall |
 | Difficult to take days off | __2.26__ times more common in the industry than overall |
-#### Work problems whose occurrence in the industry is significantly less prevalent than in all industries
+#### Work problems whose occurrence in the industry is significantly less prevalent than overall
 | Work Problem | Industry vs Total Frequency Ratio |
 |-------------:|-------------------:|
 | High cost of living nearby | __24.91__ times less common in the industry than overall |